 Bone pain and muscle aches, particularly in your back, hips, or legs, can indicate low vitamin D levels.
 You might notice that you’re more unsteady on your feet or that your balance isn’t what it used to be.

 Mood changes deserve attention too.
 Research links vitamin D deficiency with depression in older adults.
 If you’ve been feeling down, irritable, or less interested in activities you used to enjoy, low vitamin D could be a contributing factor.
+Maintaining proper nutrition alongside cognitive activities that support mental sharpness creates a comprehensive approach to healthy aging.

 Frequent infections might also point to deficiency.
 Vitamin D plays a crucial role in immune function, and low levels make you more susceptible to respiratory infections and other illnesses.